• Skip to main content

 She was a writer, working on a book about antique furniture restoration.
 Her research was a collection of disparate facts.

 No theme, no center.
 Would it ever come together?
 Would anyone care if it did not?
-Aside from her publisher, of course, whose deadlines were cut in granite.
-[Read more…] about The Tiny Shop of Hope
+Aside from her publisher, of course, whose deadlines were scratched in granite.

 Ship